 - Le chant de la nuit, Opus 120 (1951)

-But three significant secular works featuring mixed chorus have been recorded — and they demonstrate just how effective Schmitt’s secular choral writing can be.
+But several significant secular works featuring mixed chorus have been recorded — and they demonstrate just how effective Schmitt’s secular choral writing can be.

-To begin with, the work’s title isn’t all that accurate because its five movements, taken together, represent less than 15 minutes of music rather than twenty.
+To begin with, the work’s title isn’t all that accurate because its five movements, taken together, represent fewer than fifteen minutes of music rather than twenty.

 But one supposes that Schmitt, as he would often do, came up with the title simply because of the rhyming and alliteration of the words “cinq” and “vingt” in the French language.

 Of the five movements that make up the set, all but one clock in at two minutes or less, while the fourth movement — the emotional high-point of the piece in my view — is twice that long.

 Rather than relying on a single author, in this work Schmitt drew his literary inspiration from diverse texts including anonymous writings from the 6th and 16th centuries (the 2nd and 4th movements) as well as the writings of Maurice Carême, Maurice Fombeure and Lucien Marceron in the 1st, 3rd and 5th movements respectively.